| | |

 Day 18: Explore El Questro

 El Questro offers plenty to keep you busy for several days, and it’s one of my favorite places on the road trip itinerary from Perth to Darwin.
-Hiking highlights include El Questro Gorge (5 hours, extremely challenging), Emma Gorge (2 hours, relatively easy), and Zebedee Hot Springs (as long and as easy as you want!).
-The reception has one-page descriptions and maps of all the hikes.
+Hiking highlights include El Questro Gorge (5 hours, extremely challenging), Emma Gorge (2 hours, relatively easy), and Zebedee Hot Springs (as long or as easy as you want!).
+The reception has a one-page description and map of all the hikes.

 Day 19: El Questro to Lake Argyle